 Currently comprised of 4 associations (see links above), the Florida Alliance of Paralegal Associations leads the charge in professional recognition for paralegals in the State of Florida.
 The FAPA has been instrumental in the formation of the Florida Registered Paralegal Program (FRP) and continues to work toward licensing for paralegals.
 Certification is a recognition of education and experience through testing competence.
 Registration with the Florida Bar has set a minimal acceptable standard of education and experience for competence as a paralegal.
 Licensing is the requirement of a professional license in order to function as a paralegal.
 Mandatory state licensing of paralegals with oversight not provided by the Florida Bar Association - but through the Fla Supreme Court - is a goal of FAPA.
 To find out more about their work toward paralegal regulation, see FAPA.

 CFPA was formerly a member of FAPA but is no longer, effective 2009.
-CFPA was supportive of FAPA's efforts as they related to getting Rule 20 in place and, once that was accomplished, it was CFPA's position that the stated FAPA goals may have been somewhat overreaching and in someways contradictory to CFPA's mission of serving paralegals in the Central Florida area.
+CFPA was supportive of FAPA's efforts as they related to getting Rule 20 in place.
+Once that was accomplished, it remains CFPA's position that the stated FAPA goals may be somewhat contradictory to CFPA's mission of serving paralegals in the Central Florida area.
 It is important to recognize that CFPA is an all-volunteer association of individual paralegals and each member may have a different view of licensing, certification and regulation.
-It is not within CFPA's stated purpose pursuant to Article 1.3 of its Bylaws to pursue licensing of paralegals.
-As such, while CFPA does not actively support FAPA by remaining a member, however, we salute its efforts to establish and maintain excellence within the paralegal profession in the State of Florida.
+It is not within CFPA's stated purpose to pursue licensing of paralegals.
+As such, while CFPA does not actively support FAPA by remaining a member, we salute its efforts to establish and maintain excellence within the paralegal profession in the State of Florida.